8 Strip Quilt Patterns to Bust Your Stash

 If you’re stuck for inspiration when it comes to strip quilt patterns, here are just a few ideas to get the creative juices flowing.

-The World’s Fastest Rail Fence Quilt is a free strip quilt pattern from Craftsy member Honey, Bunny, and Doll.
+The World’s Fastest Rail Fence Quilt is a FREE strip quilt pattern from Craftsy member Honey, Bunny, and Doll.
 The rail fence design is a traditional quilt pattern that utilizes square blocks sewn from strips, which can be twisted and turned in a number of directions for a custom layout.
-Simple variations in the number of strips, color choice and block direction can give a totally different look from the same pattern, as you can see from this Pinterest collection of Rail Fence Quilts.
+Simple variations in the number of strips, color choice and block direction can give a totally different look from the same pattern.

 The Strawberry Seas Baby Strip Quilt by Ashley of Film in the Fridge is made from fabric strips of assorted widths, ranging from 1 1/4” to 6”.
 Although this pattern is adaptable depending on the fabrics in your stash, Ashley explains her preferred method of making strip quilts in this tutorial.